topher6835/the-open-dgc/content/news/the-open-at-belton-joins-the-dgpt-as-a-silver-series-event.md

-Peach, coincidentally, was the winning color this year at The Open at Belton.
+<span style="display: inline-block; font-size: .75em; line-height: 1.25em;">Peach, coincidentally, was the winning color this year at The Open at Belton.
 [Ezra Aderhold](https://www.pdga.com/player/121715) of Emery, South Dakota, and [Valerie Mandujano](https://www.pdga.com/player/62879) from nearby San Antonio are our Men's and Women's Open 2020 champions.
-The Open, presented by Discraft, pro purse surpassed $17,000 for the first time since the events' founding in 2015.
+The Open, presented by Discraft, pro purse surpassed $17,000 for the first time since the events' founding in 2015.</span>

 <br/>